LuigiCaradonna/isoviewer-for-helios-automazioni-cnc/README.md

 # Isoviewer for Helios Automazioni srl CNC Machines

+This software reads proprietary GCode files with PGR extension and shows the path followed by the tools during the job.

 > This is **not** an official software developed by [Helios Automazioni srl](https://www.heliosautomazioni.com/it/home-it.html)

-This software reads proprietary GCode files with PGR extension and shows the path followed by the tools to engrave, cut or mill.
+> I am a CNC programmer at [Centro Marmi D'Arcangeli srl](https://www.cmdarcangeli.com), sometimes I found useful to see what a file contains, for this reason I decided to develop this tool.

 ## Features
 - Import multiple files at once